gopherjs/gopherjs/compiler/internal/dce/README.md

 ### Dependencies

-The dependencies that are specified in an expression.
+The dependencies are specified in an expression.
 For example a function that invokes another function will be dependent on that invoked function.
 When a dependency is added it will be added as one or more names to the declaration that depends on it.
 It follows the